Funding Support to Promote Healthy Students in Louisiana Schools

 Through this federally-assisted afternoon snack program, schools are reimbursed for providing nutritious snacks that fill the afternoon hunger gap for students enrolled in afterschool activities.
 Eligible activities include homework assistance, tutoring, supervised “drop-in” athletic programs, extended day programs, drama activities and arts and crafts programs.

-Emeril Lagasse Foundation Small Grants Program
+Emeril Lagasse Foundation Grants

 The mission of the Emeril Lagasse Foundation is to create opportunities to inspire, mentor and enable youth to reach their full potential through culinary, nutrition and arts education.
 To help accomplish this, the foundation provides grants of up to $10,000 to eligible schools and community organizations partnered with schools that have existing school garden or culinary education programs.
-Some of the projects that have been implemented include an outdoor classroom, gardens, fresh foods cafeteria and teaching kitchen, an accessible learning kitchen for special needs students and hospitality training for at-risk youth.
+Some of the projects that have been implemented include an outdoor classroom, gardens, fresh foods cafeteria and teaching kitchen, an accessible learning kitchen for students with special needs and hospitality training for at-risk youth.

 Whole Kids Foundation Grants